SDG 14 - Strategic Initiatives

 - Surface Science Western: Works with many industries and clients to identify and analyze the physical and chemical properties of microplastics to understand how they affect ecosystems, with the goal of minimizing harm done to the environment.

-- WesternWater Centre: Works with governments and industry on researching the impacts of climate change on our water resources to find innovative solutions addressing all aspects related to clean water supply and water-environment issues, including the protection and management of water resources, resource recovery, and treatment technologies.
+- WesternWater Centre: Works with governments and industry on researching the impacts of climate change on our water resources to find innovative solutions addressing all aspects related to clean water supply and water-environment issues.
+This includes the protection and management of freshwater and coastal systems, resource recovery, and treatment technologies that help prevent pollution from reaching marine ecosystems.

 Plastic Waste Reduction

-Western is committed to reducing plastic waste on campus.
+Western is committed to reducing plastic waste on campus through operational changes, student-led initiatives, and cutting-edge research.

-- Eliminating plastic bottled water: As of January 2024, Western stopped selling plastic bottled water on campus at any university functions, vending machines, or by any on-campus restaurants or vendors.
+- Eliminating Plastic Bottled Water: Western stopped selling plastic bottled water on campus at any university functions, vending machines, or by any on-campus restaurants or vendors.
 Free, accessible water is available across campus at more than 200 refill stations.

 - What Goes Where at Western: Western has multiple waste streams to divert as much as possible from landfills to recycling, re-use, and organics.